Marian-Vittek/raspilot/README.md

 necessary to allow a drone to fly and carry out its mission.
 The autopilot provides basic stabilisation, it reads sensors and sends commands to the motors.
 The overall architecture is similar to that of the PX4.
-Specialised routines that manipulate the sensors are running in separate processes and are connected to the autopilot via Linux pipes.
+Specialised routines that manipulate the sensors and motors are running in separate processes and are connected to the autopilot via Linux pipes and/or shared memory.
 Software runs asynchronously and the input is read as it comes.
-The autopilot itself runs an infinite loop at an adjustable frequency, usually 100Hz.
-Software that physically controls motors (or ESCs) runs in a separate process that is connected through Linux pipes as well.
+The autopilot itself runs an infinite loop at an adjustable frequency.
+Software that physically controls ESCs runs in a separate process too.
 It makes it easy to integrate specific ESC protocols or specific motor hardware.

 From the user point of view, the whole autopilot behaves like a